alistairjoelquinn/atelier.nvim/README.md

 ## dull-ish

 When first loading the plugin, the [dull-ish colorscheme](https://github.com/alistairjoelquinn/dull-ish.nvim) is applied.
-This is a low-contrast, minimalistic theme with a few subtle color highlights.
+This is a low-contrast, minimalistic colorscheme with a few subtle color highlights.

 <img width="775" alt="Screenshot 2025-05-25 at 14 42 31" src="https://github.com/user-attachments/assets/6fa96121-25c4-4630-ba55-3834f8a62543" />